paketo-buildpacks/libpak/README.md

 # `libpak`
-`libpak` is a Go library with useful functionality for building Packeto-style buildpacks.
+`libpak` is a Go library with useful functionality for building Paketo-style buildpacks.

 ## License
 This library is released under version 2.0 of the [Apache License][a].